Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 ###### Champion Feat

-When you summon a non-mook creature, roll 2d10 and add double your Strength modifier or Dexterity modifier, whichever is higher.
+When you summon a non-mook creature, roll `dice: 2d10` and add double your Strength modifier or Dexterity modifier, whichever is higher.
 Your summoned creature increases its base hit points by that amount.
 (At 8th level, roll `dice: 3d10`and add triple the modifier.)

 ###### Epic Feat